distribution/distribution/docs/content/spec/api.md

     Accept: application/vnd.docker.distribution.manifest.v2+json

-> for more details, see: [compatibility.md](../compatibility.md#content-addressable-storage-cas)
+> for more details, see: [compatibility](/about/compatibility#content-addressable-storage-cas)

 ## Detail

+{{< hint type=note >}}
-> **Note**: This section is still under construction.
-For the purposes of
-> implementation, if any details below differ from the described request flows
-> above, the section below should be corrected.
-When they match, this note
-> should be removed.
+This section is still under construction.
+For the purposes of implementation, if any details below differ from the described request flows above, the section below should be corrected.
+When they match, this note should be removed.
+{{< /hint >}}

 The behavior of the endpoints are covered in detail in this section, organized by route and entity.
 All aspects of the request and responses are covered, including headers, parameters and body formats.
 Examples of requests and their corresponding responses, with success and failure, are enumerated.

+{{< hint type=note >}}
-> **Note**: The sections on endpoint detail are arranged with an example
-> request, a description of the request, followed by information about that
+The sections on endpoint detail are arranged with an example request, a description of the request, followed by information about that request.
-> request.
+{{< /hint >}}

 A list of methods and URIs are covered in the table below: